loopbackio/strong-error-handler/README.md

 ### Response format and content type

-The `strong-error-handler` package supports HTML and JSON responses:
+The `strong-error-handler` package supports JSON, HTML and XML responses:

 - When the object is a standard Error object, it returns the string provided by the stack property in HTML/text responses.